'She'll Fit Right In': Combative TV Pundit's Meteoric Rise To Trump White House

 Most recently, McEnany made headlines for repeatedly downplaying the threat of the pandemic, suggesting it was an attempt by the president's critics to undermine him.
 "We will not see diseases like the coronavirus come here," McEnany told Fox Business Network host Trish Regan in late February.
 "And isn't it refreshing when contrasting it with the awful presidency of President Obama?"
 Regan left the network in March, days after calling pandemic fears a hoax.

-Jennifer Loven, who covered the George W. Bush and Obama White Houses for the Associated Press, says past press secretaries used to claim a tug in two directions: the need to put out the clearest message and best spin for their presidents, and the need to get information out to the public through the media.
+Jennifer Loven, who covered the George W. Bush and Obama White Houses for The Associated Press, says past press secretaries used to claim a tug in two directions: the need to put out the clearest message and best spin for their presidents, and the need to get information out to the public through the media.

 Under Trump, Loven says, the press secretary has all but abandoned that second imperative.